LoupDesign/StoryEngine/act-and-loup-back.md

 ## Act: StoryEngine as design research

 StoryEngine emerged from participatory and human centered design \(HCD\) practices, and it is particularly well suited to deliver the insights required for the initial discovery / inspiration / empathize phase of an innovation or design thinking process.
-It is not our
+There are many well-documented HCD / design thinking guides \(we've listed a few at the bottom of this chapter\).
+Pick the one that works for your team  our intent is not to duplicate thoseIt is not our

 ##### Example: The phases of a design thinking process tailored to K-12 educators, from [_Design Thinking for Educators_](https://designthinkingforeducators.com/) — StoryEngine would serve the Discovery and Interpretation steps